Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Summary and Future Work

 In this study, we report the discovery of a dusty star-forming companion galaxy \spt-SE in the \spt system.
 The companion galaxy is also gravitationally lensed, which results into the two images SE-1 and SE-2.
 By combining JWST and ALMA observations, we find a high SFR of the companion galaxy with near unity dust obscuration fraction.
 Using strong line indices we find near-solar and super-solar metallicity for the companion and the host galaxy.

 This work highlights the capability of JWST for discovering fainter and lower SFR galaxies in the early Universe.
-It also shows the value of joint study of both optical and submillimeter observations, as 99.5\% SFR of the companion galaxy is obscured by dust.
+It also shows the value of joint study of both optical and submillimeter observations, as 55\% SFR of the companion galaxy is obscured by dust.
 JWST for the first time enables us to study the physical conditions of the hot gas through strong optical lines at z$>$4.
 This work illustrates some exciting discoveries and results that are attained with these lines.
 This spectroscopic study of a $z>4$ galaxy opens up many questions including: the spatial arrangement and stellar/gas/metallicity distribution of the companion; the merging hypothesis of \spt; the dark matter halo of the system; the over-density of this potentially crowded field; reconciling the relatively high chemical abundances with the short formation time and the moderate stellar mass for the whole system; and interpreting the small {[N\,\sc{ii]}} 122 and 205 \micron\ luminosities in the context of either a soft radiation field and/or a high N/O.

-With solar-like metallicity and clustering signature at a cosmic age of 1.4 Gyr, our work suggests \spt is a good example of the very early mass buildup and structure formation.
-The high lensing factor, rich observational data and the many intriguing questions on its formation history makes it an ideal target for future observations and in-depth study.
+Our work suggests \spt is a good example of the very early mass buildup and structure formation based on the solar-like metallicity at a cosmic age of 1.4 Gyr and hints of clustering .
+The high lensing factor, rich observational data and the many intriguing questions on its formation history make it an ideal target for future observations and in-depth study.
 We therefore call for NIRSpec observations covering the {[O III]}$\lambda$4959,5007 doublets and [O II]$\lambda$3727 lines, an \ha narrowband search in the \spt field, as well as deep resolved ALMA {[N\,\sc{ii}]} and {[O\,\sc{iii}]} observations.